felixge/go-xxd/README.md

 # go-xxd

-This repository contains my question to [How can I improve the performance of my xxd port?](http://www.reddit.com/r/golang/comments/2s1zn1/how_can_i_improve_the_performance_of_my_xxd_port/) on reddit.
+This repository contains my answer to [How can I improve the performance of my xxd port?](http://www.reddit.com/r/golang/comments/2s1zn1/how_can_i_improve_the_performance_of_my_xxd_port/) on reddit.